devOpifex/ambiorix-site/docs/ambiorix/09-middleware.md

 :::note

-See request documentation to see how to add and retrieve data from the request.
+See requestnd response documentation to see how to add and retrieve data from them.

 :::

+## Using middlewares

 Below we add a middleware that simply print the time at which the request is recevied.